 In addition, the proposed project would introduce new artificial lighting to the project area.
 Artificial lighting can adversely impact sensitive habitat areas by distracting feeding and breeding activities of birds and other animals.
 This impact can be minimized by directing lighting away from sensitive habitat area.
-Therefore, the Commission imposes Special Condition 4 which requires the applicant to submit a lighting plan which demonstrates that all lighting within the residential subdivision shall be directed away from the lowlands and Gum Grove Park.
+Therefore, the Commission imposes Special Condition 4 which requires the permittee to submit and comply with a lighting plan which demonstrates that all lighting within the residential subdivision shall be directed away from the lowlands and Gum Grove Park.
 The lighting plan must be accompanied by a biological analysis which documents the effectiveness of the lighting plan.

 Some of the new occupants of the residential development are likely to keep domesticated animals such as dogs and cats.
 If not restrained, these domesticated pets can enter sensitive wildlife areas where they can disturb the breeding efforts of natural wildlife, compete with natural wildlife for food or disturb their feeding activities.
 In some cases, domesticated pets can hunt natural wildlife.
 In order to reduce such disturbances, efforts must be made to confine pets to the residential area.
 The proposed project includes perimeter fencing and walls which can serve this purpose.
 However, proposed perimeter walls and fencing which face upon the lowlands consist of low solid walls topped by decorative metal fencing.
 The widely spaced bars in this proposed fencing may allow some pets to escape from the fenced area and enter natural wildlife habitat.
-In order to reduce this impact, the Commission imposes Special Condition 4 which requires the applicant to revise the fencing plan to include walls or fencing that are constructed of materials or designed with bars that are spaced in a manner that would render the fence impassable by common domesticated animals, such as dogs and cats.
-The proposed perimeter walls and fencing are 51⁄2 to 61⁄2 feet tall.
-The requirement regarding materials does not require the height of the wall or fence to be changed.
+In order to reduce this impact, the Commission imposes Special Condition 4 which requires the permittee to modify the walls, fencing and gates that are associated with the residential development and which face upon Gum Grove Park or the lowlands using solid materials or other design features such that the walls, fencing and gates satisfactorily deter the passage of domestic pets over or through the structures.
+The proposed perimeter walls, fencing and gates are 51⁄2 to 6 1⁄2 feet tall.
+The requirement regarding materials does not require any change to the height of any wall, fence or gate.
 The revised fencing plan must be accompanied by a biological analysis documenting the effectiveness of the revised fencing.